LewdLillyVT/goCLI/README.md

 ---

 > [!NOTE]
-> Note: We have temporarily dropped support for JavaScript plugins due to issues with Otto and goCLI's code structure.
+> We have temporarily dropped support for JavaScript plugins due to issues with Otto and goCLI's code structure.

 ---